Woot … you’ve published a book—congrats!

 Through Amazon Canada, I ordered a copy … yup, here my book was in French.
+A surprise.

-No, I did not sue the publisher—what I did do was have my attorney send a cease and desist letter.
+No, I did not—what I did do was have my attorney send a cease and desist letter.
 Why?
 To engage in a copyright infringement suit takes bucks—often very big bucks.
 In my case, I was dealing with a major publisher that had deep pockets and could sink me into legal fees.
-And, I would have to prove my damages—actual moneys lost and/or not received based on book sales in foreign countries and any advances to the publishers.
+And, I would have to prove my damages—actual monies lost and/or not received based on book sales in foreign countries and any advances to the publishers.
 As someone who had already published a dozen books with traditional publishers by that time, I knew that royalty statements could be challenging to figure out—previous experiences with publishers had occurred where not all sales were reported and I had to work hard to get what was due me.
 Sometimes, I didn’t succeed.

 Discovery of Infringement

-Interesting, it’s often a “fan” who will bring it to your attention that your work has been zapped and an infringement is in play.
+Interesting, it’s often a “fan” who will bring it to your attention that your work has been zapped and infringement is in play.
 What do you do next?
 Good question.
 Here are four steps to take to protect you and your book:

 1. Notifying the author/freelancer/publisher that your work has been infringed upon and that you are protecting your copyright.